-TRANSPORTATION DISADVANTAGED PROGRAM
+TRANSPORTATION DISADVANTAGED

-During the year, the Council continued to serve as the designated official planning agency for nine counties in the region for Florida's Transportation Disadvantaged Program.
-The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area serves as the planning agency for Alachua County.
+During the past year, the Council continued to serve as the designated official planning agency for nine counties in the north central Florida region for Florida's Transportation Disadvantaged Program.
+The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area continued to serve as the planning agency for Alachua County.

-The Council was nominated to receive the 2008 Planning Agency of the Year Award.
+The Council was nominated to receive the 2009 Planning Agency of the Year Award.
 This award recognizes a planning agency that went beyond the scope of their work to implement coordinated transportation.
-Suwannee River Economic Council was nominated to receive the 2008 William G. Bell Award recognizing a longterm leadership role in advocating for transportation issues and an interest in improving the accessibility of transportation services.
+Suwannee River Economic Council, Inc., the community transportation coordinator for Bradford, Dixie, Gilchrist and Lafavette Counties, was awarded the 2009 Rural Community Transportation Coordinator of the Year award.
 The Rural Community Transportation Coordinator of the Year award recognizes a rural coordinator who has performed in an outstanding manner for the community and the transportation disadvantaged population.